Open Accessibility Menu

 What can I expect at my first appointment?

-• If you are a new patient, we typically prefer you meet with our Nurse Practitioner, Carrie Quinlan, for a full consultation and assessment.
+• If you are a new patient, we typically prefer you meet with our Nurse Practitioner for a full consultation and assessment.
 The team will work with you to determine the best individual plan of care.
 This may include medication management, physical therapy, alternative treatments, psychological referral, injections, and more.
 We attempt to provide a multimodal patient-centered care approach where the patient is highly involved in the decision-making process.
 Occasionally, your referring provider wants a specific treatment plan, in which we work closely with him/her to oblige and follow-up with patient progress.

 What to bring to your first appointment?